tomviering/Github-Capstone/lessons/07_Managing_conflicts_GitHub_Desktop.md

 Commit this change on Github!

 Now let's move back to GitHub Desktop.
 You'll noticed that the right-hand button of the repository bar will say something like `Pull Origin` with the number `1` and a downward pointing arrow, and might say something like `last fetched a moment ago`.
 You'll also see a highlighted blue box saying **"Pull 1 commit from the origin remote** The current branch (`main`) has a commit on GitHub that does not exist on your machine" and a blue button that says `Pull Origin`.
 This is GitHub Desktop's way of alerting you that there is a remote change that you can incorporate locally, but **ignore the prompt to pull for now**.
 Instead, we will make a different change to the same document locally.
-Click the button to open the repo in `Sublime Text` (or your text editor of choice), click on the `README.md`, and add the following line to the header:
+Click the button to open the repo in `Visual Studio Code` (or your text editor of choice), click on the `README.md`, and add the following line under "This is such a great project.":

 ```
-A hands-on workshop to demonstrate using GitHub Desktop as a GUI client to the Git version control system
+A machine learning pipeline for predicting football player wages based on performance metrics.
 ```

 <p align="center">